TurtlewareAU/homelab-docs/Homelab/Tosca 15.0 Dex Walkthroughs/08 - Devops Setup.md

 }
 ```

-We need the `--insecure` flag set as there is no certificate installed on the machine and you will get the following error when you run the pipeline. "curl: 77 error seeti"
+We need the `--insecure` flag set as there is no certificate installed on the machine and you will get the following error when you run the pipeline. "curl: 77 error setting certificate verify"

 ![](./img/Pasted%20image%2020230221093538.png)

+---

+## Jenkins Freestyle Project

+For the freestyle project we need to change the line were we call the tosca.sh file and perform the same execution with the new HTTPS